-There is something about the end of the year that gets us thinking about purpose and goals for the upcoming year.
-Many people start out with “New Year’s Resolutions” and big plans, only to fall short — sometimes within the first month or so.
+Something about the end of the year gets us thinking about purpose and goals for the upcoming year.
+Many people start with “New Year’s Resolutions” and big plans, only to fall short — sometimes within the first month.
 What happens?
-Why do so many people start out enthusiastically with a list of goals, and then stop working on them?
-There are a number of reasons why smart goals are set and never achieved.
-Perhaps some might be too unrealistic, too big, not important enough, or it might be a lack of drive, sense of direction, motivation or discipline.
+Why do so many people start enthusiastically with a list of goals and then stop working on them?
+There are several reasons why smart goals are set and never achieved.
+Perhaps some might be too unrealistic, too big, not important enough, or it might be a lack of drive, sense of direction, motivation, or discipline.
 No matter what the reason, it is a proven fact that individuals who continually set goals are more successful and have more drive and purpose in their lives.

 The following is not a set path for success but rather a guide in 2021 that will prompt questions and important considerations to set and accomplish goals.

 When setting goals, consider all the aspects that will be impacted, such as:

 Start by brainstorming possible goal categories and the goals that are a priority in each category.
 Maintaining balance in all the essential aspects of life eliminates holding back while focusing on building overall success.
 Depending on the goals and circumstances, it might be good to have one or two goals in each category.
 Having too many goals can contribute to loss of focus, becoming overwhelmed, and giving up.